stelviodev/stelvio/docs/guides/dynamo-db.md

 ```

 !!! warning "Stream Retention"
     DynamoDB streams retain data for **24 hours only**.
-After that, the data is automatically deleted.
+This is a fixed AWS service limit that cannot be changed.
+After 24 hours, stream records are automatically deleted.
 Plan your stream processing accordingly.

 ## Stream Subscriptions